 Are you looking for a way to celebrate every day?
 Look no further than national days!
 Celebrate National Pumpkin Day on October 26th this year.
 Even though Its origins are unknown, that shouldn’t keep you from joining the fun!

 There are pumpkins aplenty in October, making it the perfect time to incorporate them into your classroom learning.
 Although your kids may fuss about it after Halloween, you can even continue this theme into November!

 Some popular activities include reading books, visiting a pumpkin patch, investigating pumpkins (math, science, and language), and learning about the life cycle.

 After perusing the internet for factual information, I found myself wishing for a set of old-fashioned encyclopedias!
 I read conflicting information about the weight of the largest pumpkin ever grown and about their nutritional value.
-I consulted a number of sites including the University of Illinois Extension, Good Housekeeping, the spruce, and History.
+I consulted a number of sites including the University of Illinois Extension, Good Housekeeping, and History.